+When browsing without encryption, all of your data is exposed.
 As shown above, an adversary can see where you are, that you are going to news.com, looking specifically at the page on protests in your country, and see your password that you share to log in to the site itself.
-Such information in the wrong hands not only exposes your account but also gives your adversaries a good idea of what you might be doing or thinking about.
+Such information in the wrong hands not only exposes your account but also gives potential adversaries a good idea of what you might be doing or thinking about.